How to Measure the ROI of Public Speaking: Key Metrics, Tracking, and UTM Tips for Marketers

 graph measuring

-Identifying the right key performance indicators (KPIs) is the foundation of measuring public speaking ROI.
-These KPIs should encompass audience engagement, lead generation, and brand authority, and be applicable to both live and digital interactions.
+The right key performance indicators are the foundation of measuring public speaking ROI.
+Track across three areas: audience engagement, lead generation, and brand authority, and apply them to both live and digital appearances.

 Audience Engagement Metrics

-• Attendance or live view count: Measure the total number of attendees at a presentation, webinar, or live stream, including repeat viewers for recorded content
+• Attendance or live view count: total attendees at a presentation, webinar or live stream, plus repeat viewers on recorded content.

-• Interaction rate: Likes, shares, comments, questions, and poll participation reflect audience interest and content resonance
+• Interaction rate: likes, shares, comments, questions and poll participation.

 Lead Generation Metrics

-Lead generation metrics quantify the direct business impact of your public speaking efforts.
-Important KPIs include:
+These quantify the direct business impact of your speaking:

-• Form completions: Track gated downloads, newsletter subscriptions, and demo requests
+• Form completions: gated downloads, newsletter subscriptions and demo requests.

-• Conversion rates: Measure how many attendees or viewers become qualified leads or paying customers
+• Conversion rate: how many attendees or viewers become qualified leads or paying customers.

 Brand Authority and Awareness Metrics

-• Mentions and backlinks: Monitor where your content or presentations are cited online
+• Mentions and backlinks: where your content or presentations get cited online.

-• Follower growth: Track increases in social media followers or subscribers following presentations, webinars, or videos
+• Follower growth: new social media followers or subscribers after an appearance.

-• Media coverage: Record press mentions, podcast appearances, or event coverage
+• Media coverage: press mentions, podcast invitations and event coverage.

-• Engagement quality: Measure the depth of engagement, such as meaningful comments, inquiries, or collaborative opportunities
+• Engagement quality: the depth of response, such as thoughtful comments, direct enquiries and collaboration offers.

 How to Track Public Speaking Using UTM Parameters